Your personality predicts your fighting style

 After looking at the research and talking to thousands of couples through our assessment data, these are the fights that come up most often.

 The cleanliness fight (conscientiousness mismatch).
 Not really about cleaning.
-It's about what counts as 'done.'
+It's about what counts as "done."
 One partner sees a tidy room, the other sees six things still out of place.
 The fight feels personal because each person thinks the other is choosing not to care.
+In reality, their orderliness facet scores are just different.
+The higher-scoring partner's brain is flagging problems that the lower-scoring partner's brain genuinely does not detect.
+Neither person is wrong.
+But try telling that to someone staring at three mugs on the counter while their partner walks past them for the fourth time.

 The overreaction fight (neuroticism gap).
 One partner gets upset about something the other considers minor.
-The low-neuroticism partner says 'I don't understand why this is such a big deal.'
-The high-neuroticism partner hears 'your feelings don't matter.'
+The low-neuroticism partner says "I don't understand why this is such a big deal."
+The high-neuroticism partner hears "your feelings don't matter."
 Now you have two fights instead of one.
+The original issue, and a new fight about emotional validation.
+This pattern is self-reinforcing.
+Every time the low-neuroticism partner minimizes, it confirms the high-neuroticism partner's fear that they can't be themselves in the relationship.
+Every time the high-neuroticism partner escalates, it confirms the low-neuroticism partner's belief that bringing things up leads to drama.

 The same reframe works for every personality-driven conflict.
 Neuroticism mismatches aren't about one person being dramatic.
 Agreeableness differences aren't about one person being a pushover.
 They're just different settings on the same dials, and most couples never realize they're working with different equipment.